tristanlangford/marshmellow_backend_tech_test/README.md

 A programme designed to calculate the final position of a sea cleaner, and count the oil spills cleaned.
 Takes in a json file with information on the size of the sea, positions of the spills, starting position of the cleaner, and directions the cleaner will take.

 This is a backend tech test for Marshmallow Insurance.
-Built using JavaScript, Node.js & Typescript.
+Built using TDD, JavaScript, Node.js, Typescript, & Jest for testing.

 ## Challenge